gamemaker1/gamemaker1/readme.md

 ## About Me

-I am an incoming undergraduate computer science student at [IIIT Hyderabad](https://www.iiit.ac.in).
+I am an undergraduate computer science student at [IIIT Hyderabad](https://www.iiit.ac.in).
 I have contributed 400+ issues/PRs across 30+ repositories over the past seven years - starting with my first PR for Google Code-In when in 2018, to most recently working with MIT Media Lab’s